SaifSaidi/LiteDbServices/README.md

-# LiteDB Services with File Storage
+# LiteDB Services

 This project is a .NET Core that demonstrates CRUD (Create, Read, Update, Delete) operations using LiteDB, a lightweight, serverless database for .NET.
-It also includes file storage capabilities, allowing users to upload, download, and manage files within the LiteDB database.
+It also includes file storage capabilities, allowing users to upload, download, and manage files within the LiteDB database, asynchronous operations and validations.

 ## Features

-- Generic CRUD operations for entities
+- Generic repository pattern for managing entities
-- File upload and download functionality
+- File storage management, upload and download functionality
-- In-memory caching for improved performance
+- In-memory caching
-- Asynchronous operations for better scalability
+- Asynchronous operations
 - Validation using data annotations

 ## Technologies Used